kavinrajasekaran/TennisTracker/README.md

 ## Contributing

 1. Fork the repository
+2. Set up your own Firebase project (don't use production config)
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request

+**Security Guidelines:**
+- Never commit real Firebase configurations
+- Use the template file for setup instructions
+- Each contributor should use their own Firebase project

 ## Future Enhancements